 Students may be eligible to defer fees based OSAP/government aid in ACORN.
 Scholarship recipients may be eligible to defer fees based on a Victoria College/University of Toronto Scholarship.

-Financial accounts are managed by Student Accounts (or Fees Office) in the Faculty of Arts & Science.
-The Fees Office manages tuition and ancillary fees, posts fee and refund schedules, processes payments and waivers, issues refunds and applies service charges.
+Financial accounts are managed by Student Accounts.
+Student Accounts manages tuition and ancillary fees, posts fee and refund schedules, processes payments and waivers, issues refunds and applies service charges.

 Starting the 2019 tax year, your Social Insurance Numbers (SIN) will need to be included on Tax Form T2202.
 Add your SIN on ACORN under "Profile and Settings".
 Tax Forms for 2019 will be available in ACORN as of February 21, 2020.Faculty Fees & Refunds